Last updated 7th July, 2018

+my Bishop shot three colleagues dead and seriously wounded three others before her gun jammed preventing any more injuries.
+Upon her arrest, it was discovered this was not the first time this neurobiologist had killed someone with a gun.
 In 1986 a 21-year-old Amy Bishop shot her 18-year-old brother in the chest with her father’s shotgun in the kitchen of their family home.
 Ruled a terrible accident Bishop was never charged with any crime.
 Now 30 years later, Amy Bishop is facing her future locked in a prison cell with no chance of freedom.
 What made this middle-aged intelligent and educated woman with four children commit mass murder?

 The Shooting of Seth Bishop

-In her statement to police she said herself and Seth were in the kitchen preparing lunch when Amy came down the stairs with her father’s shotgun in her hands.
+In her statement to police, she said herself and Seth were in the kitchen preparing lunch when Amy came down the stairs with her father’s shotgun in her hands.
 She told them she was unable to unload the gun and asked Seth to help her.
 As Amy moved the gun around to show Seth the gun went off, firing a twelve-gauge round into her 18-year-old brother’s chest.
 As he fell to the ground Amy fled still holding the gun and disappeared from the house.

 Amy was found by police a short time later outside an auto dealership where she had demanded the use of a car from some terrified mechanics.
 When the police arrived Amy refused to lay down the gun, only eventually complying when a police officer crept up behind her.

-At the police station Amy gave her account of what happened that morning.
-She said she had been alone in the house and became anxious with the previous years break-in on her mind.
+At the police station, Amy gave her account of what happened that morning.
+She said she had been alone in the house and became anxious with the break-in a year earlier on her mind.
 She had gone to her parents’ bedroom and retrieved the shotgun, loading the gun as her brother had once shown her how to do.
 When she tried to unload the gun and remove the shells the gun gone had gone off upstairs shattering a mirror in her bedroom.
 Hearing her mother and brother in the kitchen downstairs, she had taken the gun down to ask Seth to help her unload it properly.
 It was an accident she told them, she did not mean to shoot her brother.

 Seth Bishop did not survive his injuries and died soon after he was shot.
 Amy Bishop was released into her family’s custody later that evening and an investigation was launched into the shooting.
 The coroner ruled the death of Seth Bishop was an accident and after eleven days the police closed the file, determining his death was the result of the accidental firing of a firearm.